 5. Harmful to the Environment

 Trex decking is a long-lasting, attractive alternative to wood.
-It's guaranteed for 25 years and will look and feel great with just an occasional cleaning with soap and water or power washing.
+It's guaranteed for 25 years and will look and feel great with basic cleanings or occasional power washing.

 Contact Duncan Seawall, Dock & Boat Lift for more information about Trex decking or for a free consultation.
 You could soon be relaxing on your beautiful new Trex deck!